-Special Christmas Eve Service Community Pouch Recipient:
+Special Christmas Eve Service Community Pouch Recipient: Good Samaritan Haven

 Good Samaritan Haven is central Vermont’s homeless shelter.
 Since Covid, we have scrambled to keep everyone safe.
 Besides providing a bed, food, and basic services, we also now help our guests navigate a pandemic world.
 Currently, we assist over 300 individuals experiencing homelessness — our highest caseload in our 35 year history.
 Most of our guests are in motel rooms supported by the state.
-More are housed in our main shelter in Barre and some transitional housing in Montpelier.
+More are housed in our main shelter in Barre and some are in transitional housing in Montpelier.
 In November we opened the Christ Church warming shelter in Montpelier, providing a safe alternative for those living outside.
-In motels, shelters on the streets, we work to keep our homeless neighbors safe.
+In motels, shelters, and on the streets, we work to keep our homeless neighbors safe.

-November’s Recipient: Community Harvest of Central Vermont.
+November 2020 Recipient: Community Harvest of Central Vermont.

-Community Harvest of Central Vermont (CHCV) is a volunteer-driven community service program which utilizes the generosity of local farmers and volunteers – many UCM members – to address food insecurity, increase local food system awareness, and reduce waste.
+Community Harvest of Central Vermont (CHCV) is a volunteer-driven community service program which utilizes the generosity of local farmers and volunteers – many UCM members and friends – to address food insecurity, increase local food system awareness, and reduce waste.
 CHCV brings our community together through gleaning to recover surplus nutritious food produced on 36 area farms which is donated to 25 recipient partners who feed more than 10,000 Central Vermonters experiencing food insecurity.
 In response to increased need this year, CHCV expects to donate 125,000 pounds of fresh food in 2020, nearly doubling our previous record of 65,000 pounds in 2019!

-You can also donate by check — please designate Community Pouch in the memo line.
-Make checks payable to Unitarian Church of Montpelier.
-Mailing address: 130 Main St., Montpelier, VT 05602.
+We welcome donations to our Community Pouch partners at any time throughout the year.
+You can donate online here and select ‘Give to Community Pouch’ from the drop down menu, or, if you prefer, you may also donate by check — please write ‘Community Pouch’ in the memo line.
+Make checks payable to ‘Unitarian Church of Montpelier,’ mailing address: 130 Main St., Montpelier, VT 05602.